The Burning Mill: Casting

 Freddie Fox and Simon Russell Beale made their first appearances as Gwayne Hightower and Simon Strong.

-The episode stars Matt Smith as Prince Daemon Targaryen, Emma D'Arcy as Queen Rhaenyra Targaryen, Olivia Cooke as Queen Dowager Alicent Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Matthew Needham as Lord Larys "Clubfoot" Strong, Sonoya Mizuno as Mysaria, Tom Glynn-Carney as King Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, Phia Saban as Princess Helaena Targaryen, Harry Collett as Prince Jacaerys Velaryon, Bethany Antonia as Lady Baela Targaryen, Phoebe Campbell as Lady Rhaena Targaryen, Jefferson Hall as Ser Tyland Lannister, Freddie Fox as Ser Gwayne Hightower, Gayle Rankin as Alys River, Kurt Egyiawan as Grand Maester Orwyle, Tom Bennett as Ulf White, and Simon Russell Beale as Ser Simon Strong.
+The episode stars Matt Smith as Prince Daemon Targaryen, Emma D'Arcy as Queen Rhaenyra Targaryen, Olivia Cooke as Queen Dowager Alicent Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Matthew Needham as Lord Larys "Clubfoot" Strong, Sonoya Mizuno as Mysaria, Tom Glynn-Carney as King Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, Phia Saban as Queen Helaena Targaryen, Harry Collett as Prince Jacaerys Velaryon, Bethany Antonia as Lady Baela Targaryen, Phoebe Campbell as Lady Rhaena Targaryen, Jefferson Hall as Ser Tyland Lannister, Freddie Fox as Ser Gwayne Hightower, Gayle Rankin as Alys Rivers, Kurt Egyiawan as Grand Maester Orwyle, Tom Bennett as Ulf White, and Simon Russell Beale as Ser Simon Strong.

 It marks the first appearances of Fox, Rankin, and Beale.
 Their casting was announced in April 2023.
 Gwayne Hightower previously appeared in the series premiere, portrayed by an uncredited actor.
 The episode also marks the final appearances of Elliott and Luke Tittensor as recurring characters Ser Erryk and Arryk Cargyll.
 Despite their characters dying in the previous episode, they made a brief appearance in this episode as their corpses.
 Additionally, Milly Alcock guest-starred to reprise her role as young Rhaenyra Targaryen.